 NOTE: We do not receive any payment by hand or by money transfer using the name of our personnel.
 All fees are to be received in our bank account for proper security and recording.

 We will issue a Holy Union Certificate, certifying your Holy Union under the Metropolitan Community Church.

 Cancellation Request, Rescheduling and Refund

-- The couple may request to reschedule or cancel their Holy Union at least 3 business days prior to the Union date.
+- The couple may request to reschedule or cancel their Holy Union at least 3 working days prior to the Union date.

 - Rescheduling request is subject to the availability of the new date being requested as stated above the section “Considerations in choosing your date of Union”

-- For cancellation of the Union, please send us a notice at least 3 business days before the Holy Union date.
+- For cancellation of the Union, please send us a notice at least 3 working days before the Holy Union date.